abbreviatedman/dangerroom/README.md

 (A similar line should already be in the file—you can change it to look like the above line, instead.)

-- To activate the theme: either open a new terminal window or tab, which will reload your settings and activate the them, or get the theme in your current terminal by running this command, which reads in your zsh configuration:
+- To activate the theme: either open a new terminal window or tab, which will reload your settings and activate the theme, or activate the theme in your current terminal by running this command, which reads in your zsh configuration:

 ```sh
 source ~/.zshrc